-When researchers have put body fat scales to the test, the results have been less than impressive.
+When researchers have compared body fat scales with the 4C model, the results have been less than impressive.

 In one study, researchers from Maastricht University looked at changes in body composition in a group of male bodybuilders .
-They compared several body fat tests — including bioelectrical impedance, the technology used in body fat scales — with something called the 4-compartment model .

 So what does that mean exactly?

-Let’s say you step on some body fat scales, and your body fat percentage comes out at 20%.
+Let’s say you step on a set of body fat scales, and your body fat percentage comes out at 20%.
 You eat right and train hard for a couple of months, and get down to 15% body fat.